byteball/obyte-gui-wallet/README.md

 ## Build O<sub>byte</sub> App Bundles

+You need NPM to be at least version 7, so run `npm -v` to check your currently installed version, and if it has lower version, update: `npm install -g npm@7`.
-All app bundles will be placed at `../obytebuilds` dir, so create it first: `mkdir -p ../obytebuilds`.
+All app bundles will be placed at `../obytebuilds` dir.

 ### Android